yuewangg/yuewangg.github.io/README.md

 ### <font color="#0000dd">Brief bio</font>

 I am a Master Student at Harbin Engineering University, before that I completed my bachelor's degree at Shandong University of Science and Technology.
-My previous research is focused on developing an Autonomous Underwater Vehicle (AUV) using Computer Vision and Machine Learning which would be capable of underwater intervention.Now, I am doing an internship at [Goertek](https://www.goertek.com/).
-Mainly working on VR/AR and SLAM.The focus of my research is lifelong SLAM in dynamic environments.
+My previous research is centered around the problems of navigation and mapping for autonomous robots operating in underwater environments.
+Now, I am an intern at [Goertek](https://www.goertek.com/), and mainly working on VR/AR and SLAM.
+The focus of my research is lifelong SLAM in dynamic environments.

 I am passionate about continually learning new and exciting things, and particularly things related to engineering and technology.